CarlosKiamy/Microcontroller-Assignments/ADC/README.md

 ```

-The following code does the reading for the ADC measurements.
+The following code does the reading for the ADC measurements:

 o HAL_ADC_Start(&hadc1); initializes the ADC, calling the microcontroller pin that was previously assigned.

 o HAL_ADC_PollForConversion(&hadc1, HAL_MAX_DELAY); "instructs" the ADC to read the current value via its pin &hadc1.

 o raw = HAL_ADC_GetValue(&hadc1); stores the raw data of the ADC in the raw variable

 ```
 while (1)
  {